yangswei112/buzzlive-data-warehouse/README.md

 # buzzlive-data-warehouse
-this is a project to create a data warehouse for buzzlive
+this is a project to build a data warehouse for buzzlive